-In relation to the overall business, the global Covid-19 pandemic has had an impact on the market value of the linked assets during the year, as well as a temporary reduction in sales.
-Nevertheless, by the end of the year the market values of the linked assets have recovered and surpassed their pre Covid-19 levels and the net collection has overall been positive, particularly due to the reduction in surrender claims.
-The growth recorded in 2020 was also driven by the internal funds performance.
-Despite the events which occurred in 2020, the underlying risk profile of the Company remained substantially unchanged.
-The product offering of the Company was reviewed and updated, effective from August 2020: three additional non-compulsory death benefits were made available for all the products of the Company (AZ Galaxy, AZ Navigator and AZ Infinity Life); the list of internal funds was updated (9 mergers and 5 new established internal funds); AZ Galaxy and AZ Navigator policyholders could have access to the same list of internal funds.
+The business continued to grow in 2021 driven by strong internal funds performance.
+The number of policies has more than doubled and the assets under management have increased by € 750 million.
+The underlying risk profile of the Company remained substantially unchanged.
+The product offering of the Company was reviewed and updated with the minor enhancement of the insurance component.

 The Own Funds and the Solvency Capital Requirement ("SCR") of the Company increased, while the Solvency Ratio slightly reduced at year end.
-The Solvency II ratio decreased from 206% at 31st December 2019 to 199% at 31st December 2020.
-The amount of SCR as of the end of 2020 was equal to €168.9 million and the amount of eligible own funds to cover the SCR was equal to € 336.4 million, consisting of all Tier 1 assets: €0.65 million as Ordinary Share Capital, €9.35 million as capital contribution, approved by the Central Bank of Ireland as own fund Tier 1 and € 326.4 million as reconciliation reserve.
-The Own Funds are reported net of the amount of € 55.9 million of foreseeable dividends the Company intends to pay in 2021 in relation to its 2020 result.
-The same own funds are eligible to meet MCR, which amounts to € 42.2 million.
+The Solvency II ratio decreased from 199% at 31st December 2020 to 171.5% at 31st December 2021.
+The amount of SCR as of the end of 2021 was equal to €241.5 million and the amount of eligible own funds to cover the SCR was equal to €414.3 million, consisting of all Tier 1 assets: €0.65 million as Ordinary Share Capital, €9.35 million as capital contribution, approved by the Central Bank of Ireland as own fund Tier 1 and €404.3 million as reconciliation reserve.
+The Own Funds are reported net of the amount of €62.4 million of foreseeable dividends the Company intends to pay in 2022 in relation to its 2021 result.
+The same own funds are eligible to meet MCR, which amounts to €60.4 million.